 Some people take chitosan to try to lose weight.
+Chitosan is sold over the counter as a "fat blocker" or "fat trapper."
 The claim is that the supplement might reduce the amount of fat absorbed in your gastrointestinal tract.
-Chitosan is sold over-the-counter as a "fat blocker" or "fat trapper."
-But the FDA has warned about such claims.
+The FDA has warned about such claims.
 It says there is no reliable scientific evidence.
-A review of high-quality studies shows that overweight people who took chitosan did not lose significant weight.
+A review of high-quality studies shows that overweight people who took chitosan did not lose significant amounts of weight.

-Scientists have also looked at whether chitosan is helpful to lower cholesterol levels.
-In some recent well designed studies, chitosan was found to reduce total cholesterol as well as LDL "bad" cholesterol.
-But more research is needed to see if it is as safe or effective as current treatment options.
+Scientists have also looked at whether chitosan helps lower cholesterol levels.
+In some recent well-designed studies, chitosan reduced total cholesterol as well as LDL "bad" cholesterol.
+But more research is needed.

 Early studies in people have hinted that varying forms of chitosan might also help:

 Chitosan may interfere with how blood thinners work in your body.
 If you take warfarin, talk to your doctor before taking this supplement.

 Animal studies show that chitosan may cause a slight decrease in blood sugar.
 Talk to your doctor first if you are taking any medicines for diabetes.

 Chitosan may also prevent your body from absorbing fat-soluble vitamins such as vitamins A, D, E, and K. Magnesium may also not be absorbed.

 Always tell your doctor about any supplements you are taking, including natural ones and those bought without a prescription.
 That way, your doctor can check on any potential side effects or interactions with any medications.